She made me believe I was the problem, then her spirit told me the truth [part 2]

 I still felt like I needed permission to think for myself.

-The moment I realized SHE was the one who was wrong.
+The moment I realized SHE was the one who was wrong

-It took me nearly two years from the time of the channeling sessions to now in order to realize something profound:
+It took me nearly two years from the time of the channeling sessions to now in order to realize something profound: her words weren’t just statements—they were confessions!

-AND I WASN’T THE ONE WHO HAD BEEN WRONG.
+AND I WASN’T THE ONE WHO HAD BEEN WRONG!

 SHE WAS!!!